-Coverage is provided for unlimited Medically Necessary nutritional counseling and medical nutrition therapy provided by a licensed dietician-nutritionist, Plan Physician, physician assistant or nurse practitioner for an individual at risk due to:
+Coverage is provided for unlimited Medically Necessary nutritional counseling and medical nutrition therapy provided by a licensed dietician-nutritionist, Plan Physician, physician assistant, nurse practitioner, or any other advanced practice registered nurse for an individual at risk due to:

 - 1. Nutritional history;

 - 2. Current dietary intake;

 - 3. Medication use; or

 - 4. Chronic illness or condition.